-There are so many excuses people make for reasons why they don’t have enough money.
+There are so many excuses that people make for why they don’t have enough money.
 They don’t make enough, they can’t get a promotion, blah, blah, blah.
 Oftentimes, these people fail to look at their own behaviours as a reason why they don’t have enough money!
-There are so many reasons why you’re still broke that you don’t even think about.
+There are a ton of reasons why you’re still broke that you’ve probably never even considered.

 6 Reasons Why You’re Still Broke

-Not having financial goals is the #1 reason why you’re bank account is empty.
+Not having financial goals is the #1 reason why your bank account is empty.
 I know that sounds crazy, but it’s true.
-If you don’t have serious financial goals, you aren’t going to stick to anything, especially not a budget.
+If you don’t have serious financial goals, you aren’t going to stick to anything, especially a budget.

-Budgeting is hard work and if you aren’t working towards something that you have a personal connection to, you’re going to cheat on your budget.
-It’s just like if you don’t have fitness goals you’re going to skip the gym more often than if you had specific goals!
+Budgeting is hard work and if you aren’t working towards something that you have a person connection to, you’re going to cheat on your budget.
+It’s just like if you don’t have fitness goals, you’ll skip the gym way more often if you aren’t working toward something.

-What kinds of financial goals should you be making?
+What kinds of financial goals should you make?